-Sets the system operation if the window time elapses with the power consumption value of the system exceeding the upper limit of power consumption.
-You can specify any of none, shutdown, and poff.
-The default is none.
+Sets the system operation if the window time elapses with the power consumption value of the system exceeding the upper limit of power.

 The maximum power supply of the power supply unit (PSU), and the minimum and the maximum power consumption of the system can be confirmed by using the showenvironment(8).